voxel51/fiftyone/docs/source/getting_started/install.rst

   `error: command 'clang' failed with exit status 1`, then you may need to install it via `xcode-select --install`, or see `this page <https://stackoverflow.com/q/9329243>`_ for other options.
-- MongoDB is not yet available on Apple Silicon Macs, and therefore you must define a `database_uri` in your :ref:`FiftyOne config <configuring-fiftyone>` for FiftyOne to connect to.
-See
-  :ref:`Configuring a MongoDB connection <configuring-mongodb-connection>` for more information.

 **Linux users:**